-External advisors are filling the marketing gap For many tech buyers, external IT advisors are the second most useful source of information.
+External advisors are filling the marketing gap For many technology buyers, external IT advisors are the most useful source of information.
 This is particularly the case for larger enterprises and IT roles, where they are used more extensively than online sources.
-34% of all buyers have used external IT consultants, integrators and channel partners.
-Marketers should note that this increases to 41% for Enterprise buyers and 40% for IT contacts.
-These findings reinforce the learnings from LinkedIn's 2021 'The Age of Agility' report, which highlighted the trend of the 'anonymous buyer'.
-Buyers want to be anonymous for the majority of their buying journey and will thoroughly research a company - using the vendor's website and other third-party sources - before reaching out to the sales team.
-Keep advocates in the know Given the importance to buyers of external advisors (consultants, systems integrators and channel partners) particularly in categories such as end-user software and data centre software - it's essential that marketers have the right channel and influencer programmes in place.
+41% of all buyers have used external IT consultants, integrators and channel partners in the last year.
+Marketers should note that this increases to 48% for enterprise buyers and 45% for IT contacts.
+These findings show how technology buyers can remain anonymous for much of their buying journey as they will often thoroughly research a company - using other thirdparty sources - before reaching out to a sales team.
+Keep advocates in the know Given the importance to buyers of external advisors (consultants, systems integrators, and channel partners) - particularly in categories such as end-user software and data center software - it's essential that marketers have the right channel and influencer programs in place.
 They can gain real traction by ensuring that the people who have the ear of buyers are well-informed about the vendor's proposition.
 To engage these influencers, marketers also need to make sure that, as well as articulating the vendor's proposition to buyers, influencers can clearly communicate the value that the vendor can create for and with their partners.

 And it's not just paid advisors who should be marketed to.
 Any existing user of a product or service can become an important advocate, exerting a big influence on the decision-making processes of their peers.
 To stay frontof-mind, it's vital that vendors find these advocates, encourage them and keep them informed about products.
 This can be achieved via advocacy programs or user forums, where top users get privileged access to new features before general release in return for their feedback and support.
-Building successful B2B tech brands The tech buyer's landscape is always changing, but one thing remains clear: buyers will always be looking for better technology to support their business.
-How B2B vendor marketers appeal to tech buyers ahead of the competition - through standing out from the crowd and telling the right stories on the right channels - is key to becoming and remaining a winning B2B tech brand.
-Five key trends for marketers to accelerate growth with a breakout brand
+06 Building successful B2B technology brands The technology buyers' landscape is always changing, but one thing remains clear: buyers will always be looking for better technology to support their business.
+How B2B vendor marketers appeal to technology buyers ahead of the competition - through standing out from the crowd and telling the right stories on the right channels - is key to becoming and remaining a winning B2B technology brand.
+Five key trends for marketers to build B2B technology brands that shine